An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: There isn’t one.

 Practice what is most helpful to you in your current context, and practice stuff that interests you.
 Practice the things where you know you need to improve.
-Practice critical thinking; when you see or think something, ask “what else could this be?”
-Practice your analytical skills, and practice telling the story of your testing.
+Follow critical thinking; when you see or think about something, ask “what else could this be?”
+Work on your analytical skills, and tell the story of your testing.

 That’s it!